shubhankarm01/Image-captioning/README.md

 Custome training loops are then run with ADAM optimizer to decrease the learning losses.
 At last, the model weights are saved for testing and building the API.

-Fastapi is used to creating the backend API.
-Streamlit is used for creating simplistic frontend for the API.
+Fastapi is used for creating the backend API.
+Streamlit is used for creating simplistic frontend UI for the API.
 Both backend and frontend are containerized and linked together using Docker compose.